A Better Answer

 Email Poem |

-Analysis and Comments on A Better Answer
+Comments, Analysis, and Meaning on A Better Answer

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem A Better Answer here.